VRRemi/VRRemi/README.md

 <div align="center">
   <div align="center">
   <p>I'm Adam or other known as VRRemi.
 I use to be a Game Cheat Developer for leading anti-
-    heats like Easy-Anticheat(EAC) or Battleye(BE).
+    cheats like Easy-Anticheat(EAC) or Battleye(BE).
 Not everything on my Github is public, but I make sure they still work just incase anyone else wants to fork/take-over the project.
 If you have any repositories you would like me to make for the public feel free to email me!</p>

   <p><b>Connect with me through:</b></p>